zonemanager/zonemanager/docs/mikrotik.md

 ## Configure DHCP

-ZoneMaster can also manage MikroTik DHCP Server service, using the same zone configuration files.
+Zone Manager can also manage MikroTik DHCP Server service, using the same zone configuration files.
 As you can see on the above example, each `A` record can have optional 4th column with MAC address.

 **When you finished creating your zone configuration**, add this script to your /etc/crontab file (one entry per router):

 ```
-0 * * * * root /opt/zonemaster/scripts/mikrotik/update-dhcp.php yourzone router.yourdomain.com 192.168.8.0 255.255.255.0
+0 * * * * root /opt/zonemanager/scripts/mikrotik/update-dhcp.php yourzone router.yourdomain.com 192.168.8.0 255.255.255.0
 ```

 The last 2 arguments here (192.168.8.0 and 255.255.255.0) are the local network address and mask, that are configured in DHCP pool of `router.yourdomain.com` router.